julianbrowne/rtsdemo/README.md

   }

-- A loop like this is not a great ideas for anything other than a demo so next step is to move reader functionality to something like node.js, though ruby or python would be just as simple
+- A loop like this is not a great ideas for anything other than a demo so next step is to move reader functionality to something like node.js (ruby or python would be just as simple)

-- start node.js server
+- Start node.js server for demo web pages

+  node server

+- Start node.js listener

-  node server.js
+  node sswatcher

 - Open browser (only tested in chrome 18.0, FF should work fine).
-The http and websocket are bound to port 8010
+The http server by default runs on 8010, the websocket on 8011

   http://localhost:8010